jonlpersson/ed-latimore/site/_posts/2021-08-13-how-to-tell-if-youre-an-attractive-guy.md

 Do what you can to build your confidence.
 Not to meet more women, but so you can be the kind of man others rely on.

 Believing that life will give you anything you ask of it, as long as you put the work in, is operating in abundance.
 You believe that if there is money to be made you can make it.
-You also believe that if there is something you want you can have it—if you are willing to work hard.
+You also believe that if you want something you can have it—if you are willing to work hard.

 ### How to tell if you've taken the Red Pill